 In a normal conversation, people use a range of cues that provide valuable context.
 We recommend incorporating the following in your chatbot messages:

-- Discourse markers: Guide the user by making connections between conversation parts, such as indicating what will come next or referencing how it connects to what came before.
+- Discourse markers: Guide the user by making connections between conversation parts, such as indicating what comes next or referencing how it connects to what came before.

 Examples: “Also”, “Ideally”, “Therefore”, “First”, “Otherwise”

-- Acknowledgements: Recognize that the bot has received the customer’s response.
+- Acknowledgments: Recognize that the bot has received the customer’s response.